hamzakabbaj/DeepMimic-Cloud-Installation/README.md

-# DeepMimic Installation in Google Cloud
+# DeepMimic Installation in Google Cloud (takes 10 minutes !!)

 The purpose of this repository is to help students of MVA master install DeepMimic and run tests as fast as possible.
+We actually lost several days attempting to make these installations.
+I hope it wouldn't be the case for you.

 We will be using Google cloud Virtual Machines.

 Note that there are two parts in DeepMimic :